unicode-org/icu4x/tutorials/intro.md

         .expect("datetime should be valid");

     // DateTimeFormatter supports the ISO and native calendars as input via DateTime<AnyCalendar>.
-    // For smaller codesize you can use TypedDateTimeFormatter<Gregorian> with a DateTime<Gregorian>
+    // For smaller codesize you can use FixedCalendarDateTimeFormatter<Gregorian> with a DateTime<Gregorian>
     let date = date.to_any();

     let formatted_date = dtf.convert_and_format(&date).to_string_lossy();